-3.1 Architecture Overview
+4.1.
+Architecture Overview

-The FailRank architecture (see Figure 1), consists of four major components: (i) a FailShot Matrix (FSM), which is a compact representation of the parameters that contribute to failures, as these are furnished by the feedback sources; (ii) a temporal sequence of FSMs defines an FSM timeseries which is stored on local disk; (iii) a Top-K Ranking Module which continuously ranks the FSM matrix and identifies the K sites with the highest potential to run into a failure using a user defined scoring function; and (iv) a set of data exploration tools which allow the extraction of failure trends, similarities, enable learning and prediction.
-FailRank is tunable because it allows system administrators and domain experts to drive the ranking process through the provisioning of custom scoring functions.
+The FailRank architecture (see Figure 2), consists of four major components: (i) a FailShot Matrix (FSM), which is a compact representation of the parameters that contribute to failures, as these are furnished by the feedback sources; (ii) a temporal sequence of FSMs defines an FSM timeseries which is stored on local disk; (iii) a

-Figure 1.
+Fig. 2.
 The FailRank System Architecture: Feedback sources are continuously coalesced into a representative array of numeric vectors, the FailShot Matrix (FSM).
-FSM is then continuously ranked in order to identify the K sites with the highest potential to fail.
+FSM is then continuously ranked in order to identify the K sites with the highest potential to feature some failure.